LauritzCode/RPSSL/README.md

 # Rock–Paper–Scissors–Lizard–Spock (RPSSL)

-A fun console-based implementation of **Rock–Paper–Scissors–Lizard–Spock** written in C.
+A console-based implementation of **Rock–Paper–Scissors–Lizard–Spock** written in C.
 The game is extended from the classic Rock–Paper–Scissors to include **Lizard** and **Spock**, popularized by *The Big Bang Theory*.

 ---